ModanwalPriti06/MongoDb-priti/README.md

       localField: "_id",
       foreignField: "projectId",
       as: "projectmaterialsArr",
-      pipeline: [
+      pipeline: [         //on the joined documents
         {
           $match: {
-            // You can add any conditions to filter the joined documents }
+            status: "Approved" // You can add any conditions to filter the joined documents }
         },
         {